Lorentzian coarea inequality

 Referee Report

 Summary.
-The paper introduces the notion of locally uniformly d-controlling maps between Lorentzian pre-length spaces that preserve the diameters of causal diamonds.
-It defines the local causal enlargement property to derive a covering lemma, and uses these tools to prove the coarea inequality for the Lorentzian Hausdorff measure introduced by McCann and Sämann.
+The paper introduces locally uniformly d-controlling maps between Lorentzian pre-length spaces that preserve diameters of causal diamonds.
+Using this notion it derives a coarea inequality for the Lorentzian Hausdorff measure of McCann and Sämann, together with a covering lemma that rests on a new local assumption called the local causal enlargement property (allowing local enlargement of causal diamonds).

 Simulated Author's Rebuttal